zaheerabbas21/DNS-Recursive-And-Iterative-Communication/README.md

 If you like the project, give it a start.
 I would appreciate it.

-Thank you for checking out the project.
+Thank you for checking out the project :smile:.